HL7/davinci-dtr/input/pagecontent/specification.md

 ### Profiles

 #### Questionnaire
+Payers have documentation requirements and rules that must be satisfied as part of their typical operations when reimbursing for care for certain services requiring authorization or documentation.

 The Questionnaire resource is used to represent the information needs that a payer has to satisfy for their documentation requirements and/or rules.
 Payers **SHALL** gather data needed to satisfy their rules using FHIR Questionnaires that comply with either the [DTR SDC Questionnaire profile](StructureDefinition-dtr-sdc-questionnaire.html) or the [DTR Adaptive Questionnaire profile](StructureDefinition-dtr-sdc-questionnaire-adapt.html).

 These Questionnaires **SHALL** include logic that supports population from the EHR where possible.
 Such logic **SHOULD** rely exclusively on data elements and search parameters defined either in US Core or HRex.
 Logic **SHALL** work if only the current version (required by ONC) is available.
 These Questionnaires **SHOULD** also include logic that ensures that only 'relevant' questions are displayed, based on what answers have already been provided/populated.
 When using 'expression' elements within Questionnaires, all logic **SHALL** be written in CQL.